-(1) Section 6.5 of the Instrument provides that a marketplace participant or a marketplace that routes or reprices orders shallmust not intentionally lock or cross a market by entering a protected order to buy a security at a price that is the same as or higher than the best protected offer or entering a protected order to sell a security at a price that is the same as or lower than the best protected bid.
+(1) Section 6.5 of the Instrument provides that a marketplace participant or a marketplace that routes or reprices orders must not intentionally lock or cross a market-protected order by entering a protected displayed order on any marketplace to either buy a security at a price that is the same as or higher than the best protected offer or entering a protected order to-sell a security at a price that is the same as or lower than the best protected orders.
+This applies regardless of whether the locking or crossing order is entered on a marketplace that are protected orders.
 This provision is not intended to prohibit the use of marketable limit orders.
-Paragraphs 6.2(f) and 6.4(a)(v) of the Instrument allow for the resolution of crossed markets that occur unintentionally.
+Paragraphs 6.2(f) and 6.4(1)(a)(v) of the Instrument allow for the resolution of crossed markets that occur unintentionally.